sprintertech/sygma-core/README.md

 7. Title the PR in a meaningful way and describe the rationale and the thought process in the PR description.
 8. Write clean, thoughtful, and detailed [commit messages](https://chris.beams.io/posts/git-commit/).

-If change entails an update that needs to be documented, please submit a PR to [chainbridge-docs](https://github.com/ChainSafe/chainbridge-docs/tree/develop/docs) repo.

 ### Submiting a PR